thekaigonzalez/ISys--/docs/manual/1/1.0.3/baselib.md

 Prints "param" to stdout, takes unlimited arguments.

+Stringifies all parameters if they're not already strings.

 Takes param as CString. \n, \r, and others are valid.

 <!-- KNOWN BUG: Printf currently discards the third parameter, working on fixes! -->